Code-Institute-Submissions/lulu-loves/README.md

 **Goals of visitors aged 11 - 19**

-As a first time visitor, I want to easily understand the main purpose of the site and learn more about the products and LL community.
+- As a first time visitor, I want to easily understand the main purpose of the site and learn more about the products and LL community.
-As a first time visitor, I want to be able to navigate through the site easily.
+- As a first time visitor, I want to be able to navigate through the site easily.
-As a first time visitor, I want to sign-up to the newsletter to be notified about product releases.
+- As a first time visitor, I want to sign-up to the newsletter to be notified about product releases.
-As a first time user, I want to visit the brands social media accounts.
+- As a first time user, I want to visit the brands social media accounts.
-As a first time visitor, I want to read tips and tricks relating to the products, self-care and wellbeing.
+- As a first time visitor, I want to read tips and tricks relating to the products, self-care and wellbeing.
-As a first time visitor, I want to look at videos of the products.
+- As a first time visitor, I want to look at videos of the products.
-As a first time visitor, I want to browse gift options to get a feel for the type of product offered.
+- As a first time visitor, I want to browse gift options to get a feel for the type of product offered.
-As a returning visitor, I want to purchase products from the site.
+- As a returning visitor, I want to purchase products from the site.
-As a returning visitor, I want to read further tips and comments from other users.
+- As a returning visitor, I want to read further tips and comments from other users.
-As a returning visitor, I want to post a comment.
+- As a returning visitor, I want to post a comment.
-As a returning visitor, I want to contact LL with a question.
+- As a returning visitor, I want to contact LL with a question.

 **Goals of guardians**

-As a first time visitor, I want to quickly understand if this brand is safe, sustainable and trust-worthy.
+- As a first time visitor, I want to quickly understand if this brand is safe, sustainable and trust-worthy.
-As a returning visitor, I want to buy a gift.
+- As a returning visitor, I want to buy a gift.
-As a returning visitor, I want to find information about delivery times.
+- As a returning visitor, I want to find information about delivery times.
-As a returning visitor, I want to contact LL with a question.
+- As a returning visitor, I want to contact LL with a question.

 **Goals of the site owner**

-As the owner of the site, I want to fhgsjkfhglsk
+- As the owner of the site, I want to fhgsjkfhglsk

-#### Imagined Persona of primary user
+#### Imagined user persona of primary visitor

 ![Lulu Loves User Persona](/assets/images/lulu-loves-user-persona.jpg)
 ![Lulu Loves User Goals and Frustrations](/assets/images/lulu-loves-user-persona-goals-and-frustrations.jpg)